These broccoli tots turn broccoli into a tasty snack. Made with almond flour (or breadcrumbs) and sharp cheddar, they are cheesy and delicious!

-When I make them as a side dish, I like to serve them with a main course that I can bake in the same 400-degree oven.
-So I often serve them with keto meatballs, crispy baked chicken thighs, or baked chicken wings.
+When I make these tots as a side dish, I like to serve them with a main course that I can bake in the same 400°F oven.
+So I often serve them with one of the following:

-- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with high-heat-resistant parchment paper or nonstick foil and lightly spray it with olive oil cooking spray.
+- Preheat your oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper or nonstick foil and lightly spray it with olive oil cooking spray.